objektwerks/spark.kafka.cassandra/README.md

 ----------------
 1. sbt assembly
 2. java -cp $SCALA_LIB/scala-library.jar:$SPARK_LAUNCHER/spark-launcher_2.11-1.5.0-SNAPSHOT.jar:./target/scala-2.11/spark-app-0.1.jar sc.SparkAppLauncher
-3. OPTIONAL: sbt run [1] spark.SparkApp [2] spark.SparkAppLauncher : Select option 1.
-Selecting option 2 fails.
-SparkAppLauncher does not launch SparkApp.

 >This is not an ideal option.
 Moreover, an uber jar is problematic.
 Instead, go with assembly and submit whenever possible.
 That said, a lightweight uber jar, composing scala-library, spark-launcher and spark app classes/resources is a viable option with SparkLauncher, which ultimately calls spark-submit --- which, in addition to a large number of Spark built dependencies, loads the spark assembly uber jar.

+1. sbt run
+2. [1] spark.SparkApp   [2] spark.SparkAppLauncher

+>Optional: Above, select option 1.
+Selecting option 2 fails.

 Logging
 -------